hail2u/vim-css3-syntax/README.md

 `vim-css3-syntax` supports Sass's SCSS syntax only.
 If you want use this plugin with LESS, install [VIM-LESS][5].
 Sass's indent synatx and Stylus are not supported.

+### Media Queries

+I drop Media Queries Level 3 support in v0.12.0.
+There is no easy way to supprt Media Queries properly with `after` syntax plugin like this one, sorry.
+If you want to highlight Media Queries correctly, you must update Vim to 7.4+ or install [JulesWang/css.vim][6].

 AUTHOR
 ------